hirosystems/subnet-demo-app/README.md

 Clarinet version 1.6.2.
 You can follow the steps [here](https://docs.hiro.so/clarinet/getting-started#install-clarinet) to download the latest version of Clarinet.

+Note: Clarinet v1.6.x is currently not available on Homebrew, we are working to release it soon.

 ## Features

 - NFTs exchanges can happen on a subnet (L2)